 Restoring Native Forests One Tree at a Time

-TNC is proud to work with partners to save the Atlantic Forest.
-More than 29 million new native trees are growing in the Atlantic Forest.
+TNC is working to restore the Brazil's tropical forests and its Central Savanas; more than 45 million new native trees are now growing in the region.

 Partners in Conservation

 The Nature Conservancy is proud to work with a wide range of partners to restore the Atlantic Forest, including many local conservation organizations, private companies, local communities, landowners, and government agencies.
 And we are proud to have the support of thousands of individual donors every year.

 The Nature Conservancy uses the best available science to ensure that the forests we establish are healthy ecosystems.
 We act in priority areas for water and food security.

 Planting seedlings or enabling natural regeneration are just the first steps; the monitoring of areas and adaptive management are needed stages to ensure that the forest is healthy and diverse, and will endure in the long-term.
 The trees attract birds and small mammals, which carry native seeds from nearby forest patches.
 In less degraded areas, we can catalyze regrowth by improving growing conditions and removing threats like fire and cattle.
 We monitor forest growth for at least four years to ensure that the forest will continue to develop successfully

 The Plant a Billion Trees Campaign in Brazil allows The Nature Conservancy to develop long-term strategies for large-scale restoration of native flora, protecting Earth’s diverse ecosystems, water quality and global climate.